Set Up Slack Alerts for API Breaking Changes

 themeColor: breakingChanges.length > 0 ?
 'FF0000' : 'FFA500',

-summary: `${emoji} API ${severity}: ${monitor.name}`,
+summary: `${emoji} API ${severity}: ${monitor_name}`,

 sections: [{

-activityTitle: `${emoji} ${severity}: ${monitor.name}`,
+activityTitle: `${emoji} ${severity}: ${monitor_name}`,

-activitySubtitle: monitor.url,
+activitySubtitle: endpoint_url,

 facts: changes.map((c: any) => ({

-name: c.field,
+name: c.path,

-value: `${c.changeType}${c.breaking ? ' ⚠️ breaking' : ''}`
+value: `${c.type}${c.severity === 'breaking' ? ' ⚠️ breaking' : ''}`

 })),